-Saint Vincent and the Grenadines is member of the Organization of Eastern Caribbean States (OECS) and as such is being supported by GPE alongside Dominica, Grenada and Saint Lucia.
+Saint Lucia is a member of the Organization of Eastern Caribbean States (OECS) and as such is being supported by GPE alongside Dominica, Grenada and Saint Vincent and the Grenadines.

 The OECS recognizes the importance of improving the quality of education as part of the solution to improving social and economic development in the region.

 On average, OECS countries spend over 17% of the national budget on education and between 5-7% of GDP.